wizardyesterday/AdaptiveNoiseCanceller/README.txt

 that, depending upon the nature of the noise, experimentation needs to be performed to achieve an optimum delay for the reference signal.

+To build the test programs, type 'sh buildSystem.sh'.
+The two test programs will be in the top level directory of the repository.